Documentation

 • Run Every Period

-All but the Run Once option have an expiry count.
-This option limits the number of times the scheduled request will run.
-Independent of how many days or months are selected in the schedule, the schedule requests will stop once this number has been reached.
+Expire Count.
+(Not applicable to the Run Once option.)
+This limits the number of times the scheduled request will run.
+Independent of how many days or months are selected in the schedule, a scheduled request stops once this number has been reached.
 Use -1 if you don’t want to limit the number of times that the scheduled request is run.

 After a scheduled request has been completed and there are no more recurrences to create a new request, the status is changed to Expired.